akusok/elmvis/README.md

 * maxtime: maximum runtime; runtime is checked only on updates
 * report: report current progress every "report" number of swaps
 * silent: suppress output

+Returns:

+* Xnew: data matrix with re-arranged rows, better suited for the visualization used
+* cossimnew: new value of cosine similarity
+* iters: how many iterations the method run
+* updates: how many updates were performed

 Hybrid and Cython implementations need to be compiled with Cython: use `python setup_elmvis_<hybrid or cython>.py build_ext --inplace`.
 GPU code requires Pycuda and Skcuda, supports NVidia cards (tested on GTX Titan Black, speedup up to 30x with high-dimensional data).